cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - `Permissionless`: no need to whitelist connections, modules, or denominations.
 Individual implementations may have their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
 - `Decentralization`: all parameters are managed on chain.
 Does not require any central authority or entity to function.
 Also does not require a single blockchain, acting as a hub, to function.
 - `Gaurantee of Exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
-- `Incentive for Liquidity`: supports the collection of fees which are distributed to liquidity providers and acts as incentive for liquidity participation.
+- `Liquidity Incentives`: supports the collection of fees which are distributed to liquidity providers and acts as incentive for liquidity participation.
+- `Weighted Math`: allows the configuration of pool weights so users can choose their levels of exposure between the tokens.

 ## Technical Specification

-### Algorithm
+### Algorithms

-- `AMM Invariant:`

-allows the configuration of pool weights so users can choose their levels of exposure between the tokens.
+#### Invariant

+A constant invariant is maintained after trades which takes into consider token weights and balance.
 The value function V is defined as:

- $V = {&Pi;_tB_t^{W_t}}$
+$$V = {&Pi;_tB_t^{W_t}}$$

+Where

- where $t$ ranges over the tokens in the pool, $B_t$ is the balance of the token in the pool, and $W_t$ is the normalized weight of the tokens, such that the sum of all normalized weights is 1.
+- $t$ ranges over the tokens in the pool
+- $B_t$ is the balance of the token in the pool
+- $W_t$ is the normalized weight of the tokens, such that the sum of all normalized weights is 1.

+#### Spot Price

 Spot price of tokens are defined entirely by the weights and balances of the token pair, which are further explain in the [balancer docs](https://dev.balancer.fi/resources/pool-math/weighted-math#spot-price).

 - `Fees`

 Traders pay swap fees when they trade with a pool. these fees can be customized with a minimum value of 0.0001% and a maximum value of 10%.
-The fees ultimately go to Liquidity Providers in exchange for them putting their tokens in the pool to facilitate trades.
-Trade fees are collected at the time of a swap, and it goes directly into the pool, growing the pool's balance.
-For a trade with a given  and , the amount collected by the pool as a fee is .
+The fees go to liquidity providers in exchange for depositing their tokens in the pool to facilitate trades.
+Trade fees are collected at the time of a swap, and goes directly into the pool, increasing the pool balance.
+For a trade with a given $InputToken $ and $OutputToken, the amount collected by the pool as a fee is .
 As the pool collects fees, Balancer Pool Tokens automatically collect fees because they represent a proportional share of the pool.

 ### Data Structures